PaxSov/webler/README.md

 # webler
-Webler is a command line program made with python where you can type in a url and get info about that url.
+Webler is a basic command line script made with python where you can type in a url and get info about that url.

-# Progress %
-5

 Features added:
 http/https
+argparse

 Roadmap:
 export to txt